yochaigal/cairn/wip/bonds-and-omens.md

 | **70** | You awake to find frost surrounding only your campsite, leaving the rest of the environment untouched. |
 | **71** | A spider spins a web in the shape of an ancient symbol near your resting place.|
 | **72** | You find a stone in the shape of a heart, inexplicably warm to the touch. |

+## Misc
+**The Wooded Dead**, a group of benign Forest Liches.
+After trespassing on a sacred grove, they demand you plant a grove of rare (and expensive) **Corpsewood** trees, whose saplings grow wherever the dead rest in great numbers.
+Until your debt is paid, travelling through **The Woods** is slower, and forest critters shy away from you.